DataDog/documentation/content/en/continuous_integration/setup_pipelines/gitlab.md

 [registering a new runner][6] or through the UI, in **Settings > CI/CD > Runners** and editing the appropiate runner, or by manually updating the `config.toml` for existing runners.

-Once setup CI Visibility will automatically detect the host.
-To see the metrics just click on a job span in the trace view and in the drawer a new tab named **Infrastructure** will show which contains the host metrics.
+After this steps, CI Visibility adds the hostname to each job.
+To see the metrics click on a job span in the trace view and in the drawer a new tab named **Infrastructure** will show which contains the host metrics.

 ## Enable job log collection (beta)